-Position of Trust A position of trust involves a person in a position of authority over another person.
-All staff and volunteers working with vulnerable groups for Manchester United Foundation will be classified as working in positions of trust.
-Genuine relationships do occur between different levels of volunteers and participants in a group.
-All staff and volunteers are aware that inappropriate behaviour towards vulnerable groups is unacceptable and that their conduct towards all vulnerable groups must be beyond reproach.
-Adopting the principles of Sexual Offences Act 2003, the Foundation will deem it is a breach of trust for a person aged 18 years or older to have a sexual relationship, even if the relationship is consensual with: • A person under the age of 18 • A person is in a position of trust The Foundation extends this to any individual who is in a position of trust over the other person.
+dren า Adopting the principles of Sexual Offences Act 2003 and the Ministry of Justice's extension of the Position of Trust Law, as part of the Police, Crime, Sentencing the II may as a and Court Bill, the Foundation will deem it is a breach of trust for a person aged 18 years or older to have a sexual relationship or demonstrate behaviour which can be construed as sexual as determined by the Premier League Safer Working Practice, even if the relationship is consensual with: • A person under the age of 18 A person is in a position of trust ind hould risk.
+The Foundation extends this to any individual who is in a position of trust over the other person. or